 But their appeal doesn’t stop there.
 Advanced mobility hubs have other beneficial features such as covered communal rest areas, charging points, and informational points (e.g. digital screens with real-time public transportation information).

-In Berlin, where Trafi powers the award-winning Jelbi platform, our solution is enabling the successful deployment of mobility hubs near S-Bahn and subway stations.
-They come in two varieties: Jelbi Stations are larger mobility hubs that include cars and vans, and smaller ‘Jelbi Points’ offer access to micromobility options.
+In Berlin, BVG is leading the charge on mobility hubs having successfully deployed several hubs across the city, near to S-Bahn and subway stations.
+Integrated into their award-winning Jelbi App (powered by Trafi), the mobility hubs come in two varieties: Jelbi Stations are larger mobility hubs that include cars and vans, and smaller ‘Jelbi Points’ offer access to micro-mobility options.

 Since mobility hubs exist to bring shared mobility services together, integrating different mobility offerings is key to success.
 It’s not enough to just have the options available in one place.
 Even with a selection of mobility options available, a mobility hub’s appeal is limited if a different app and account are needed for each mobility option.
 Giving travelers an option that doesn’t involve time-consuming app-hopping is a much better alternative that encourages the use of MaaS.